Information will be posted here as workshops are planned and scheduled.

 Citizen Science Opportunities

 Bucket baiting for the early detection of Sudden Oak Death.
 Tanoaks infested by the pathogen (Phytophthora ramorum) that causes Sudden Oak Death may be symptom free for many months.
 Infested asymptomatic trees produce spores that are easily carried by wind and rain across the landscape; spreading the disease.
 Landowners living at the leading edge of Sudden Oak Death infections can help with early detection efforts by placing bucket baits under apparently healthy tanoak trees and collecting the baits every two weeks for analysis by the OSU Leboldus lab.
-Bucket baiting typically takes place in the fall and winter and has a 6 week duration.
+Bucket baiting typically takes place in the fall and winter.
 Volunteers sign up as OSU volunteer citizen scientists.
 All supplies are provided.
 More information to be announced.

 Stream baiting for the early detection of Sudden Oak Death.
 Landowners with a stream on their property can choose to participate in the stream baiting project.
 Infested trees are sometimes difficult to detect in the upper reaches of stream drainages.
 Infested tanoaks Spores from infested trees can be carried downstream and detected by stream baiting.
 Stream baits are collected every two weeks for analysis by the OSU Leboldus lab.
-Stream baiting occurs mainly in the spring and summer months and has a 6 week duration.
+Stream baiting occurs mainly in the spring and summer months.
 Volunteers sign up as OSU volunteer citizen scientists.
 All supplies are provided.
 More information to be announced.

 Searching for disease resistant tanoak.
 Community members that live, work or play in the generally infested area in and around Brookings Oregon can participate in the search for disease resistant tanoak.
 Restoring tanoak successfully to infested areas will depend on developing a tanoak genetic resistance program; a long term process involving growing and testing potential seedlings in greenhouse trials.
 Identifying surviving tanoaks in areas with long term infestations is the first step in a genetic resistance program.
 We would like your help in identifying surviving tanoak in infested areas.